 5. THEY'RE GOOD FOR THE ECONOMY

 Refugees boost demand for locally supplied goods and services (think food, shelter, teaching, and translating), acting as a fiscal stimulus.
 The benefits grow when refugees get to work and establish their own businesses.
-Even more, most refugees are able to begin paying taxes and end their reliance on welfare within their first year in the United States.
+Even more, most refugees can begin paying taxes and end their reliance on welfare within their first year in the United States.